Origin of the Book of Mormon: The Late War

 The Late War is an account of the War of 1812 which is written by Gilbert J. Hunt in the style of the King James Bible, and was published in New York in 1816.
 The 2008 work Mormon Parallels and a 2010 work have discussed possible similarities.
 In 2013, The Late War was the subject of discussion among both ex-Mormons and Mormon apologists.

 Works of John Bunyan

 William Davis has discussed similarities between the Book of Mormon and the works of English writer and preacher John Bunyan, such as his widely read fictional work The Pilgrim's Progress (1678).
 Newspaper editor Eber D. Howe also stated some similarities in his Mormonism Unvailed.

-17th–19th Century Belief about Native American Origins
+17th–19th century beliefs about Native American origins

 Belief that Native Americans were of Jewish origin was common before the publication of The Book of Mormon.
 Pseudo-scholarly proofs involving the Mound Builder Myth and Lost Tribes Myth remained popular until scientific advances in archaeology and DNA disproved these theories.